 - Rachel matriculated to Yale in 2018 to pursue MD/PhD training at Yale School of Medicine and Yale School of Public Health.
 She graduated from Duke in 2016 with a double major in global health and psychology.
 At Duke, she began conducting global mental health research, with her thesis focusing on adolescent mental health in rural Kenya.
 After graduating, she took a gap year to study malaria elimination in low- and middle-income countries at UCSF, and another to study the intersection of nutrition, epigenetics, and cardiovascular disease at the Framingham Heart Study.
 At Yale, Rachel is completing her dissertation on implementation of evidence-based tuberculosis care in Uganda in Dr. Luke Davis' lab.
 Rachel is also affiliated with Dr. Sarah Lowe's Trauma and Mental Health Lab to study the psychological impact of the COVID-19 pandemic on healthcare workers.
 Rachel hopes to advance her training in biostatistics and mixed methods throughout her MD/PhD training.

-- Katherine (Katie) Hill is a first year PhD student in Epidemiology of Microbial Diseases.
+- Katherine (Katie) Hill is a second year PhD student in Epidemiology of Microbial Diseases.
 She is also a Public Health Workforce Development Fellow with Office of Public Health Practice at YSPH.
 Katie earned her MPH at George Washington University, where she was a Michael Milken Public Health Scholar.
-Her interests within public health research include sexual health and behavior, substance use and addiction, kratom, and improving the health of criminal justice-involved individuals.
+Her research interests include sexual health and behavior, substance use, xylazine, kratom, and improving the health of incarcerated individuals.

 - After completing her undergraduate degree at Georgia Tech, Ann spent 9 months in India conducting public health research with a Fulbright research fellowship.
 Ann plans to continue public health research during her PhD with a mixed-methods approach.
 Ann enjoys spending time hiking and outdoors.